Saving for their children's higher education is perhaps the number one financial priority for parents in UAE.

 5. Investment Attitude

 As an investor, you have many options to choose from; when it comes to investing in your child's higher education.
-The risk and reward of each investment opportunity differs from one another.
+The risk and reward of each investment opportunity differ from one another.

-In order to aviod this confusion, obain a copy of the term and conditions booklet of the plans you have shorlisted for investing, read and understand the scope and limitations of the plan.
+In order to avoid this confusion, obtain a copy of the term and conditions booklet of the plans you have shortlisted for investing, read and understand the scope and limitations of the plan.

 In UAE you have 3 types of investment plans for education savings;

-- Capital protected with fixed and guranteed bonus
+- Capital protected with fixed and guaranteed bonus

 - Capital protected with variable bonus